jojokarlin/Git_DRI_Jan_2017/gitaction.md

 Refresh GitHub in the browser to see your changes.

-####Cheer wildly!
+#####Cheer wildly!

-Subsequently, you can just use `git push` to push commits from your local repo to your remote repo on GitHub.
+After your first commit, you can just use `git push` to push commits from your local repo to your remote repo on GitHub.
 ___
 [<<< Connect GitHub](github.md) - [Making a copy from GitHub >>>](gitpull.md)
 [Glossary](glossary.md) ~ ~ ~ [Helpful commands](helpfulcommands.md)